Seeing the Invisible Wall

-For the last three weeks, we have practiced the Internal Witness.
-We noticed our own friction, our own glimmers, and our own fatigue.
+For the last three weeks, we have practiced noticing our own friction, our own glimmers, and our own fatigue.

-To understand how to “see” a system, we are going to start with one specific local case study from the South Carolina Lowcountry.
+To understand how to see a system, we start with one local case study from the South Carolina Lowcountry.
 We offer this not as the only story, but as a model.
-Our hope is that by examining this local history, you will be inspired to identify the invisible walls in your own context.
-Whether that is in London, Lagos, or Los Angeles.
+The hope is that by examining this history, you might recognize the invisible walls in your own context too.

 The Case Study: The Grocery Store Back Room (1957)

-Enshrined in the South Carolina Constitution of 1895 , this wasn’t just a reading test.
+Enshrined in the South Carolina Constitution of 1895, this was not just a reading test.
 It was known as the “Understanding Clause.”
-To vote, a citizen had to not only read a section of the U.S. Constitution but also interpret it to the satisfaction of the white registrar.
-It was a subjective, invisible wall designed to make Black citizens invisible in the democracy.
+To vote, a citizen had to not only read a section of the U.S. Constitution but also interpret it to the satisfaction of a white registrar.
+It was a subjective, invisible wall designed to make Black citizens invisible in democracy.

-While the barrier was everywhere, the blueprint for dismantling it started in a specific, local place.
-Johns Island, South Carolina.
+While the barrier was widespread, part of the blueprint for dismantling it began in a specific local place: Johns Island, South Carolina.

 Septima Clark and Esau Jenkins didn’t just “hope” for change.
 They created a space to clearly SEE the barrier.

-They “codified” their reality.
-They looked at the test not as an insurmountable mountain, but as a document that could be decoded, understood, and overcome.
+They treated the barrier not as an abstract mountain, but as something that could be read, understood, and eventually overcome.

-Now, we turn to you.
-To organize against our current struggles, we first have to name them locally and identify the tools we are using to survive them.
+Now we turn to the present.
+To respond to our current struggles, we first have to name them locally and identify the tools we are already using to survive them.

-- Descriptive (The Barrier): What is the “Literacy Test” in your region right now?
-What is the specific bureaucratic barrier designed to keep people out?
+- The barrier: What is the “literacy test” in your context right now?
+What bureaucratic or cultural wall is designed to keep people out?

-- Solidarity (The Connection): How does seeing their struggle in 1957 help you feel less alone in your struggle in 2026?
+- The connection: How does seeing their struggle in 1957 help you feel less alone in your own?

 For the Explorers